From Kabul, pregnant reporter fights NZ govt to come home

 Bellis first wrote about her difficulties in a column published in The New Zealand Herald on Saturday.
 New Zealand’s COVID-19 Response Minister Chris Hipkins told the Herald his office had asked officials to check whether they followed the proper procedures in Bellis’s case, “which appeared at first sight to warrant further explanation.”

-Bellis had worked as an Afghanistan correspondent for Al Jazeera, the Qatar-based satellite station.
-In November, she resigned from Al Jazeera which is based in the Middle Eastern State of Qatar, because it is illegal to be pregnant and unmarried in Qatar.
+Bellis had worked as an Afghanistan correspondent for Al Jazeera, the Qatar-based news network.
+In November, she resigned from Al Jazeera, because it is illegal to be pregnant and unmarried in Qatar.
 Al Jazeera did not immediately respond to a request for comment.

 Bellis then flew to Belgium, trying to get residency there, but said the length of the process would have left her in the country with an expired visa.
 She said she could have hopped from country to country on tourist visas while she waited to have her baby.
 She said this would have meant spending money on hotels without support or health care, while she fought to return to New Zealand.